jamesql/AFEClassroom/README.md

 - [ ] Assemblys

 ### LICENSE
 > This project is currently using an MIT License.
-For more information please read `LICENSE.md`
+For more information please read `LICENSE`